 - Global-themed Clubs.
-On campus, our students can join a wide range of clubs including the Global Explorers (Lower School), Model United Nations and Global Action Team (Middle School), and Model United Nations, Interact Club, International Studies Board, World Quest, and Euro Challenge (Upper School).
-Our parents are supported through the International Parent Board and the Parent Global Ambassadors.
+On campus, our students can join a wide range of clubs including Model United Nations and Global Action Team (Middle School), and Model United Nations, Interact Club, International Studies Board, World Quest, and Euro Challenge (Upper School).
+Our parents are supported through the International Parent Board.

 - Community Events.
 Students are regularly involved in community international festivals and events sponsored by the World Affairs Council of Charlotte and International House.
 We also have strong relationships with members of the North Carolina Diplomatic Corp. and regularly host on-campus forums, international film screens, and cultural presentations.

 - Visiting Diplomats.
 Students have participated in lunches with visiting diplomats, including ambassadors of Myanmar, Finland, Jamaica, Czech Republic, Germany, and Cape Verde.
 These interactions provide students with intimate insight into the world of diplomacy and a chance to interact with leaders on the world stage.